GREAT ESCAPES FOR WINTER - 10 OF THE BEST

 Ardmore Co Waterford

 There’s a haunting wistfulness about seaside holiday resorts in winter that can be very appealing.
 Ardmore is just a pretty little village, a traditional family holiday destination that fills up easily in summer with the bucket-and-spade brigade and their entourage, giving out all the happy vibes of people busy doing as little as possible.
 In winter you could be the only people walking on the beach, and there’s a gentle melancholy about it which is very relaxing – and a great contrast to the bright lights and buzz of this very special hotel, which is built into steep cliffs overlooking Ardmore Bay and the Irish Sea.
-Our Newcomer of the Year when it opened a couple of years ago, this once traditional seaside hotel entered a new era with éclat – and, now, its vibrant contemporary style, (seriously) ambitious cooking and emphasis on service is attracting appreciative guests from all over.
-There’s lots to do in the hotel (a stunningly positioned outdoor infinity pool - and a Jacuzzi, sauna, steam room and gym - all overlook the bay) but it’s also an area to explore, as West Waterford is beautiful and gloriously unspoilt: a visit to romantic Lismore (with lunch at Justin Green’s delightful O’Brien Chop House) is recommended.
+This once traditional seaside hotel now boasts vibrant contemporary style, and the ambitious cooking attracts appreciative guests from all over.
+There’s lots to do in the hotel (a stunningly positioned outdoor infinity pool - and a Jacuzzi, sauna, steam room and gym - all overlook the bay) but it’s also an area to explore, as West Waterford is beautiful and gloriously unspoilt: a visit to romantic Lismore is among the recommended outings.
 Gorgeous contemporary rooms all have sea views, and many have a private balcony for those warmer days – and plenty of special offers to tempt you to spend a couple of nights in this foodie paradise.

 The very best spa breaks in Ireland